ojbravo/Bravo-RWD-WP/README.md

 * index.php - The main page that calls in all other files via the php include command.

+* single.php - Formatting for a single Post.

+* page.php - Formatting for a Page.

+* content-excerpts.php - Formatting for the blog stream.

+* comments.php - Setup for RWD Facebook Comments on Posts.

 * header.php - Includes the
 	<code>&lt;head&gt;&lt;/head&gt;
 	&lt;body&gt;